Shifoue/Eye_Segmentation_app/README.md

 ## Docker

-If you have any issue regharding docker here is a [quick setup](https://github.com/Shifoue/Eye_Segmentation_app/blob/main/Docker.md)
+You need to have Docker to use this repository.
+If you have any issue regarding docker here is a [quick setup](https://github.com/Shifoue/Eye_Segmentation_app/blob/main/Docker.md).

 ## Setup